Ohio State University, Department of Art

 3. The quality of your completed assignments which demonstrates

-the comprehension of class concepts, demonstration of your
+the comprehension of class concepts, demonstration of

-ideas in support of your personal artistic development.
+of new ideas in support of your personal artistic development.

-4. Students must demonstrate satisfactory achievement of
+4. Students must demonstrate satisfactory achievement

-course objectives through fulfillment of course projects
+of course objectives through fulfillment of course projects

 and by contributing to class discussions and critiques.